 A Member of the Royal Society since 1930, he won the Royal Medal in 1939 and the Copley Medal in 1952.
 Professor Dirac shared the Nobel Prize for Physics with E. Schrödinger in 1933.
 He invented the well-known relativistic wave equation predicting the existence of spin and of the positron when he was only 23 years old.
 His further work includes his formulations of quantum field theory, statistics of fields and particles, gravitational waves and the prediction of magnetic monopoles.

 Dirac first came to Trieste in June 1968 on the occasion of the International Symposium on Contemporary Physics at which he delivered a lecture on the methods of theoretical physics.
 After this symposium, Dirac was a guest of honour at the Centre for a month or so nearly every year.
 In 1972, at a symposium on The Physicists's Conception of Nature organised in honour of Dirac on the occasion of his 70th birthday, he gave a lecture on Fundamental Constants and their Development in Time.
 Dirac also attended the Marcel Grossman Meeting held at the Centre on the centennial of the birth of Albert Einstein in 1979.

 Abdus Salam, who proposed the institution of the Dirac Medal, was Dirac's student at Cambridge and it was after having listened to Dirac's lectures that he decided to devote his life to research rather than becoming a civil servant in his country.
 He remained in touch with his master and became his friend.

 The Dirac Medal is not awarded to Nobel Laureates, Fields Medallists, or Wolf Foundation Prize winners, although many Dirac Medallists have proceeded to win these prestigious prizes.
-The full list of past winners, including their award citations, are available on the ICTP Dirac Medal webpage.
+The full list of past winners, including their award citations, is available below.

 For further information, please write to email@example.com.